Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Cache Pseudo-Locking
 ====================
-CAT enables a user to specify the amount of cache space that an application can fill.
-Cache pseudo-locking builds on the fact that a CPU can still read and write data pre-allocated outside its current allocated area on a cache hit.
+CAT enables a user to specify the woke amount of cache space that an application can fill.
+Cache pseudo-locking builds on the woke fact that a CPU can still read and write data pre-allocated outside its current allocated area on a cache hit.
 With cache pseudo-locking, data can be preloaded into a reserved portion of cache that no application can